 In the wild plants greedily seek out nitrate because in natural soils it is usually in short supply.
 When fertilizer is used there is a danger that certain plants will absorb too much nitrogen and make unbalanced ‘soft’ growth susceptible to pest and disease.
 I avoid this problem because my general fertilizer has a fairly even nutrient balance.
-Where plants like brassicas and grass need higher levels of nitrogen, I merely apply a greater amount of my balanced fertilizer, It is much cheaper that way and any unused potash and phosphate remains in the soil for a future crop.
+Where plants like brassicas and grass need higher levels of nitrogen, I merely apply a greater amount of my balanced fertiliser.
+It is much cheaper that way and any unused potash and phosphate remains in the soil for a future crop.

 A much admired former horticultural colleague and very keen vegetable grower, in addition to his balanced fertilizer had a high-nitrogen fertilizer in his arsenal, the dreaded 20:10:10.
-Much used by farmers, it is horticulturally lethal in experienced hands!
+Much used by farmers, it is horticulturally lethal in inexperienced hands!